aliciasillers/NLR-Identification/README.md

 3. getclusters.sh

-Returns a bed file with the genes overlapping each window
+Returns a bed file with the genes overlapping each window.
+Duplicates resulting from the sliding windows may need to be removed.